RivaD2/reading-notes/201/class-01.md

 ## Structure: Why it Matters
 -----------
 #### Think about every article, every blog, every site or book you've ever read...You probably noticed something.
 Yeah, you got it!
-There is a structure to the pages, and a noticeable hierarchy of information
+There is a structure to the pages, and a noticeable hierarchy of information.
+Let's talk about HTML:
 - HTML pages are text documents
 - The structure of pages helps readers to understand information
 - HTML (Hypertext Markup language) describes the structure of pages and an HTML document starts with the document declaration: ```<!DOCTYPE.HTML>```